SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - TITLE
-- This patterns allows you to predetermine when you want each page rendered
+- There are three components to this.
+Being able to render a page...
+  - On the server, on the client, or at build time
+- The former two are a requirement for hybrid navigation
+- But the addition of static-page generation brings some of the benefits...
+  - Of the static-site architecture too
-- For static content, you can generate the HTML at build time...
+- So for static content, you can generate the HTML at build time...
-  - And serve the files like a static-site architecture
+  - And serve the files like a static site
 - For pages that require interactivity or personalization...
   - You can server-render the page on the fly
-- Next and Astro support this for React sites
+- Next supports all three modes of rendering...
+  - And other frameworks like Astro provide an option for server or static
+- Multi-page applications give you access to all of these patterns...
+  - Which makes them a great candidate for apps like...
 -->

 ---